How to successfully hit your office relocation budget

 Future planning will help you save costs in the long-run, so it may be useful to fit your office with a 5-10% increase in size in mind.
 This will prevent you from undertaking one-off projects that could cost more, a few months or years down the road.

 Donating unused but good quality furniture is a great way to score a quick corporate social responsibility (CSR) win, strengthen your company’s corporate image and it is the right thing to do.
 Initiatives like The Giving Back Project help FMs to donate unwanted furniture IT and electrical equipment (which would otherwise go to waste) to charities, social enterprises and schools helping disadvantaged people and others in need.

 The costs of sending equipment to landfill are continually rising, providing a stick rather than a carrot for companies to go green and reduce their wastage – but when relocation projects create so much waste, the most affordable option is to reduce that waste and minimise disposal costs, ensuring that items that cannot be reused are recycled wherever possible.

 Planning your project in advance and seeking outside assistance at the earliest stages will get you on the right track to deliver a cost-effective relocation project with no compromises on delivery.
 With a plan in place from the beginning, you can start to explore ways to reduce waste and complete the project within budget.

-There are many components to a successful move, so exploring which services are available may help you get even more from your budget.
+There are many components to a successful move, from picking the best office relocation company to exploring which services are available may help you get even more from your budget.
 Integrated service providers are often able to deliver cost advantages throughout the entire process, and save you the aggravation of managing a multitude of providers.

-If you’re in the process of budgeting your office relocation project – or are looking for ways to reduce your spend – get in touch with one of our relocation specialists today.
+If you’re in the process of budgeting your office relocation cost – or are looking for ways to reduce your spend – get in touch with one of our relocation specialists today.